kansoapp/cloud-aws-carbon-model/README.md

 Tens of hours were spent to gather the scientific sources we neeeded and to build this methodology.
 Yet hundreds of hours would have possibly been needed to bring a more accurate method!
 One of our core principles at [Kanso](http://www.kansoapp.com) is that *understanding precedes action* so we favoured to build a model which is super easy to deploy within companies to maximize the spreading of the word and the *understanding*.

 We have dedicated a part of this *readme* to the *Procedure to suggest changes to enrich the methodology* to ensure the update process is clear and easy for people willing to contribute.
-Additionally records of changes are beeing kept in this same part.
+Additionally records of changes are being kept in this same part.